 A lot of sunscreens on the market were also found to be making false claims around the level of SPF coverage, with many falling short in audits.
 Often products labelled with SPF60 or higher were unable to demonstrate efficacy greater than products labelled SPF30+ and not all products with SPF ratings also offered a high level of UVA as well as UVB.

-It is still advisable to use sun protection at all times when going outdoors, however it’s highly recommended that you seek out natural alternatives with ingredients such as zinc oxide and titanium dioxide instead to make sure our bodies and our oceans remain chemical free.
+It is still advisable to use sun protection at all times when going outdoors, however it’s highly recommended that you seek out natural alternatives with ingredients such as non-nano zinc oxide and titanium dioxide instead to make sure our bodies and our oceans remain chemical free.
 It is important to use sunscreens that break down both UVA and UVB rays, or better yet, sunblocks that work as a physical barrier against the rays and do not allow any to penetrate through to the body.

 Have you switched to all natural, reef safe sunscreen zinc yet? 🐢